-If you ride with a passenger, you will go through the same procedure with your weight and the passenger's weight on the bike, and adjust the air pressure until you have a 12" bolt to bolt shock length, and then reference your psi setting for two-up.
+If you ride with a passenger, you will go through the same procedure with your weight and the passenger's weight on the bike and adjust the air pressure until you have a 12" bolt-to-bolt shock length, and then reference your psi setting for two-up.
 Make a mental note of your psi setting one-up and your psi setting two-up.
-In the future, when changing from one-up to two-up riding or vice-versa, you will adjust the air pressure to the psi setting previously determined that gives you a 12" shock length in either configuration.
-If you don't have a gauge, you will air the shocks up until they stop raising the rear of the bike, and then both you and your passenger will sit on the bike, and release air from the shocks, until the rear fender drops about an inch.
+In the future, when changing from one-up to two-up riding or vice-versa, you will adjust the air pressure to the psi setting previously determined which gives you a 12" shock length in either configuration.
+If you don't have a gauge, you will air the shocks up until they stop raising the rear of the bike, and then both you and your passenger will sit on the bike, and release air from the shocks until the rear fender drops about an inch.

 If you have any further questions, feel free to email email@example.com